We're working on a range of projects in Stockton to address coastal and environmental issues and provide improved recreational facilities.

 - No loss of parking.

 Detailed design and documentation is now underway.
-Information sessions for business owners and affected residents will occur prior to construction, which is scheduled to start in late 2019.
+Information sessions for business owners and affected residents will occur prior to construction.

 For more information visit the Stockton Local Centre page.